 The RSVS process is now used to determine the City of Houston's Contribution rate to the Fund.
 The RSVS's must include some assumptions specified in the Fund's statute.
 If the difference between the City and the Fund's employer contribution rate falls at or below 2%, the Fund's RSVS will be used to determine the employer contribution rate for the fiscal year.
 If the difference is greater than 2%, the Fund's and the municipality's actuaries must reconcile the rates until the difference falls within 2%.
 If it cannot be reconciled, the arithmetic average will be used.
-Thus far, the arithmetic average has been used.

-In accordance with the Fund's governing statute, the City's calculated plan contributions for the fiscal year ending June 30, 2022, is based on the arithmetic average between the Fund's actuary's and the municipal actuary's estimated contribution rate in their respective Risk Sharing Valuation Studies.
-Based on the method described above, the municipality's determined contribution rate has remained the same as the previous year (31.89%).
-These percentages acknowledge an amortization deficit of the actuarial accrued liability over a closed amortization period of 30 years.
-The July 1, 2021 RSVS results indicate the Fund has a funding ratio of 102.63%.
+In accordance with the Fund's governing statute, the City's calculated contributions for the fiscal year ending June 30, 2023 is 26.89%.
+This rate was based on the fact that the City's estimated municipal contribution rate and the Fund's RSVS contribution rate fell within 2% points; therefore, the Fund's RSVS is considered to be the final RSVS.
+However, since the estimated municipal contribution rate for fiscal year 2023 was less than the initial RSVS' minimum contribution rate of 26.89%, the City's calculated contribution was set at the minimum.
+The July 1, 2022 RSVS results indicate the Fund has a funding ratio of 98.87%.

 Additionally, the Fund wishes, subject to the legislative regime, to establish contributions that are an approximate level percentage of payroll for each generation of active members.
-The effective members' contribution rate remained stable at 10.5% between fiscal year 2021 and 2022.
+The effective members' contribution rate remained stable at 10.5% between fiscal year 2022 and 2023.
 Actuarial valuations and the RSVS can measure the progress toward such goals, as well as help test the adequacy of the contribution rate.